ecmwf/IonBeam/ionbeam-client/README.md

 )
 ```

-`cf(name, unit)` declares a variable whose canonical name is its CF standard name; variables under other vocabularies use `Variable(name=..., semantics=..., unit=...)` directly.
-Bump `version` on intentional schema changes — the server rejects a changed schema under an unchanged version.
+`cf(name, unit)` declares a variable whose canonical name is its CF standard name.
+For other vocabularies, construct `Variable(name=..., semantics=..., unit=...)` directly.
+Increment `version` when changing the schema; registration rejects a changed schema that retains the previous version.

 ## Ingesting

 `IonbeamClient.ingest` registers the dataset and streams batches for a declared time range.
-Frames from the upstream API become canonical RecordBatches with `canonical_record_batches`, which projects each frame onto the declared schema, coerces dtypes, and stamps the schema hash the server verifies:
+Use `canonical_record_batches` to project upstream frames onto the declared schema, coerce data types, and attach the schema hash required by the server:

 ```python
 import asyncio